Complex Image Accessibility

 Sometimes touching a model or a tactile graphic is the best way to describe something.
 They are used to convey non-textual information such as maps, paintings, graphs and diagrams.

 Tactile graphics have different sized raised dots to show variation in graphs, charts and maps.
 The American Publishing House for the Blind has a tactile image library where you can purchase tactile images.
-Disability Services and Online Learning also can help you create tactile graphics for your courses.
+Accessible Ed & Disability Resources and Online Learning also can help you create tactile graphics for your courses.
 Please contact Haris Gunadi or firstname.lastname@example.org for more information.

 - Take a look at the Guidelines for the creation of tactile images by the American Printing House for the Blind.